Axon Enterprise (AXON) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the maker of stun guns and body cameras had lost 0.98% over the past month, lagging the Industrial Products sector's gain of 6.85% and the S&P 500's gain of 3.18% in that time.
+Coming into today, shares of the maker of stun guns and body cameras had lost 6.11% in the past month.
+In that same time, the Industrial Products sector gained 6.1%, while the S&P 500 gained 3.39%.

-Axon Enterprise will be looking to display strength as it nears its next earnings release.
-On that day, Axon Enterprise is projected to report earnings of $0.62 per share, which would represent year-over-year growth of 40.91%.
+Wall Street will be looking for positivity from Axon Enterprise as it approaches its next earnings report date.
+In that report, analysts expect Axon Enterprise to post earnings of $0.62 per share.
+This would mark year-over-year growth of 40.91%.
 Meanwhile, our latest consensus estimate is calling for revenue of $347.53 million, up 21.68% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.12 per share and revenue of $1.45 billion.
-These totals would mark changes of +42.47% and +22.16%, respectively, from last year.
+AXON's full-year Zacks Consensus Estimates are calling for earnings of $3.12 per share and revenue of $1.45 billion.
+These results would represent year-over-year changes of +42.47% and +22.16%, respectively.

 Investors might also notice recent changes to analyst estimates for Axon Enterprise.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.47% lower.
-Axon Enterprise is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 0.47% lower within the past month.
+Axon Enterprise is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, Axon Enterprise is currently trading at a Forward P/E ratio of 62.73.
-This represents a premium compared to its industry's average Forward P/E of 22.74.
+Valuation is also important, so investors should note that Axon Enterprise has a Forward P/E ratio of 61.57 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 23.39.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.